Page highlights

 Reliever medication use for asthma control

-Frequent use of relievers is an indicator of poor asthma control, with dispensing frequency used as a proxy for reliever use.
+Frequent use of reliever medication is an indicator of poor asthma control, with dispensing frequency used as a proxy for reliever use.
 In line with advice from the AIHW’s Chronic Respiratory Conditions Expert Advisory Group, the dispensing of reliever medicines 3 or more times in 12 months has been selected as the threshold for poor asthma control.

 Indicator summary table

-Analysis of 2021–22 PBS data shows that:
+Analysis of 2021–22 PBS data showed that:

-• of all people aged 40 and under who were dispensed at least one reliever, 18% were dispensed relievers 3 or more times within 12 months (Figure 11)
+• of all people aged 40 and under who were dispensed at least one reliever, 18% were dispensed relievers 3 or more times within 12 months

 • the rate of dispensing relievers 3 or more times in 12 months was the same (18%) for males and females aged 0–40